Forge (character): Xavier's Underground

 Forge takes part in Xavier's Underground movement.
 He works with a former X-Factor member, Multiple Man, in Genosha.
 Afterwards, Forge returns to the X-Men and briefly becomes a mentor to Danielle Moonstar.

 Later, Charles Xavier asks him for help in locating Mystique whom he needs for a clandestine mission.
-Forge also helps Cannonball and Siryn find Cable with the aid of Deadpool, and builds a pair of special gauntlets for New X-Men team member Surge; afterward, he returns to his lab to build a Nimrod unit with the primary objective of protecting mutants and secondary objective of protecting humans.
-He then encounters a time-traveling Nimrod suffering from severe damage, demanding that Forge fix him; this version of Nimrod comes from an alternate future, and had compelled an alternate version of Forge (married to Storm, with two children) to build a device to allow it to travel to the past.
+Forge also helps Cannonball and Siryn find Cable with the aid of Deadpool.
+Forge builds a pair of gauntlets for New X-Men team member Surge; afterward, he returns to his lab to build a Nimrod unit with the primary objective of protecting mutants and secondary objective of protecting humans.
+He then encounters a time-traveling Nimrod suffering from severe damage which demands that Forge fix him.
+This version of Nimrod comes from an alternate future, and had compelled an alternate version of Forge (married to Storm, with two children) to build a device to allow it to travel to the past.
 The alternate Forge had seemingly complied, but actually built a device to send Nimrod not only back in time, but also to another timeline, and to disable him upon arrival.
-Nimrod threatens to harm this reality's Storm, and Forge offers to transfer Nimrod into his own version of the Sentinel, which Nimrod agreed to.
+Nimrod threatens to harm this reality's Storm, and Forge offers to transfer Nimrod into his own version of the Sentinel, to which Nimrod agrees.
 The transfer is interrupted by the arrival of Surge and the rest of the New X-Men, who had received Forge's distress call through Surge's own gauntlets; in the ensuing battle, Forge helps them defeat Nimrod.